-During 2004, the 2001 Class Awards were paid out in respect of the 36-month performance period that ended December 31, 2003.
-Rayonier's TSR for the period outperformed the weighted average TSR performance of the Standard & Poor's Paper and Forest Products Index (the "S&P Index") by 435%, which translated to share awards at 150% of target.
-Taking account of adjustments for the Company's 2003 stock split and special stock dividend, 171,812 shares were issued in 2004 to seven executives, from an initial reserve for the 2001 Class Awards of 184,283 shares.
+During 2005, the 2002 Class Awards were paid out in respect of the 36-month performance period that ended December 31, 2004.
+Rayonier's TSR for the period outperformed the weighted average TSR performance for the relevant peer group index for the 2002 Class Awards, the Standard & Poor's Paper and Forest Products Index (the "S&P Index"), by 324.68%, which translated to share awards at 150% of target.
+Taking account of adjustments for the Company's 2003 Capital Stock Changes, 152,232 shares were issued in January 2005 to seven executives.